mtazzari/galario/README.md

 creates output in `docs/html` under the build directory.
 Add content to `docs/index.rst` or the files linked to therein.
 The `docs` are not build by default, only upon request.

+Within a conda environment, `conda install sphinx` to have a `sphinx` version that matches the python version.
+As the `galario` library needs to be imported when building the docs, the import would fail otherwise.
+Remove the `CMakeCache.txt` and rerun `cmake`, and observe which location of `sphinx` is reported, for example

+    -- Found Sphinx: /home/myuser/.local/miniconda3/envs/galario3/bin/sphinx-build